Darjeeling Himalayan Railway: History

 In 1910, the DHR carried 174,000 passengers and 47,000 tons of goods.
 The first bogie carriages entered service, replacing basic four-wheel carriages.
 DHR extension lines were built to Kishanganj in 1914 and Gielkhola in 1915.
 At Tindharia, the railway works were relocated from behind the locomotive shed to a larger site.

 The Batasia Loop was constructed in 1919, creating easier gradients on the ascent from Darjeeling.
 The DHR began facing competition from buses operating on the Hill Cart Road which took less time than the railway to reach Darjeeling.
 In 1934, a major earthquake in Bihar shook all of Northeast India.
 Many buildings in Darjeeling were heavily damaged and the railway was also affected, although it soon recovered and played a vital role in transporting repair materials.
 During World War II, the DHR transported military personnel and supplies to the camps around Ghum and Darjeeling.

-In 1951, the railway was purchased by the Indian government and was absorbed into the government railway organisation before it was managed by the Assam Railway.
+In 1951, the railway was purchased by the Indian government and absorbed into the government railway organisation before it was managed by the Assam Railway.
 Assam Railway (including the DHR) became part of the North Eastern Railway zone in 1952, and part of Indian Railways' Northeast Frontier Railway zone six years later.
 In 1962, the railway was realigned at Siliguri and extended by nearly 6 km to New Jalpaiguri (NJP) to meet the new broad-gauge line there.
 The extension began freight service that year, and passenger service in 1964.
 The locomotive shed and carriage depot at Siliguri Junction were moved to NJP.

 The railway was closed for 18 months during the Gorkhaland hostilities in 1988 and 1989.
 It was declared a World Heritage Site by UNESCO in 1999.

 Following the COVID-19 pandemic in the country, the service was stopped for 18 months from March 2020 to August 2021.
 On 25 August 2021, the service was restarted from New Jalpaiguri to Darjeeling with the new vistadome coaches for the tourists.